Duck and Goose Wing Survey

 We are asking shooters to collect duck and goose wings from each bird they shoot to help us demonstrate the sustainability of our sport.

-Duck, goose and woodcock wings can provide us with invaluable information on the age and gender ratios of our wild duck populations, and, over time can help us to demonstrate that we take a sustainable portion of the population.
-This information can also help us to identify where potential issues may be causing problems.
+Duck, goose and woodcock wings can provide us with invaluable information on the age and gender ratios of our wild duck populations and, over time, can help us to demonstrate that we take a sustainable portion of the population.
+The information can also help us to identify where potential issues may be causing problems.
 For example, declining proportions of young birds in the bag might indicate problems on the breeding grounds.

 How can you help?

-- Remove one wing from each duck and goose you shoot, as close to the body as possible using either a knife or secateurs, ensuring you get all the tertial feathers, and ideally the axillaries too (see images)
+- Remove one wing from each duck or goose that you shoot, as close to the body as possible using either a knife or secateurs, ensuring you get all the tertial feathers, and ideally the axillaries too (see images).